vx991/planets/README.md

 ### Running with docker-compose

 Open a terminal in the root directory of the repository you cloned from GitHub.
-From there, ensure you are in the directory that contains the docker-compose.yml file.
-Then execute the following command,
+From there, execute the following commands,

 ```
+cd docker
 docker-compose up
 ```